burgechris/WordCounter/README.md

 ## Setup/Installation Requirements

-* _Clone this repository and navigate to the "hangman" project directory_
+* _Clone this repository using this link: https://github.com/burgechris/WordCounter.git_
 * _Navigate to "WordCounter"_
 * _Run the command "dotnet restore"_
 * _Run the command "dotnet run"_